GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### A team of highly competent programmers who are also highly territorial, egotistical politicians will fail while a team of equally competent programmers, who are also egoless, cooperative, team players will succeed.
+> ### If builders built houses the way programmers built programs, the first woodpecker to come along would destroy civilization.
 >
-> ~ *Daniel T. Barry*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts